 This course meets Florida state standards for teaching students with disabilities.
 For more information about this requirement, please click here.

 Various educational institutions, both private and public have long encouraged the use of critical and analytical skills.
-This course is designed to focus on developing an understanding of Autism Spectrum Disorder, of intervention strategies to enhance communication and learning for these students and methods of teaching social skills to assist them in interacting with their peers.
-This course will provide teachers with tools and strategies to implement effective teaching practices for students with Autism Spectrum Disorder which in turn will benefit not just students with Autism Spectrum Disorder but also the classroom at large.
+This course is designed to focus on developing an understanding of Autism Spectrum Disorder, on intervention strategies to enhance communication and learning for these students, and methods of teaching social skills to assist them in interacting with their peers.
+This course will provide teachers with tools and strategies to implement effective teaching practices for students with Autism Spectrum Disorder, which will benefit not just students with Autism Spectrum Disorder, but also the classroom at large.

 Carlow University ED 602 • Madonna University EDU 5830.29 • Notre Dame College ED 628 H • The College of Saint Rose EDT 674

 The required text for this course is Decoding Autism and Learning the Way to Successful Inclusion by Barbara Boroson.

 Graduate participants earn 3 semester hours of graduate credit and will receive a transcript from one of our partner institutions below.
 Professional development participants will receive a certificate of completion for 45 hours of professional developments credit for face-to-face classes and 60 hours of professional development credit for online classes.

 Session 1: Building the Foundation for Effective Relationships and Class Expectations

 Session 7: Rethinking Behavior: Positive Ways to Teach and Support